Whitecap Resources (SPGYF) Received its Third Buy in a Row

-After Canaccord Genuity and National Bank gave Whitecap Resources (Other OTC: SPGYF) a Buy rating last month, the company received another Buy, this time from Tudor Pickering.
-Analyst Jordan McNiven maintained a Buy rating on Whitecap Resources today and set a price target of C$7.00.
-The company’s shares closed last Thursday at $4.53.
+After Canaccord Genuity and National Bank gave Whitecap Resources (Other OTC: SPGYF) a Buy rating last month, the company received another Buy, this time from BMO Capital.
+Analyst Ray Kwan maintained a Buy rating on Whitecap Resources today and set a price target of $8.00.
+The company’s shares closed last Friday at $4.40.

-According to TipRanks.com, McNiven is a 4-star analyst with an average return of 62.6% and a 85.7% success rate.
-McNiven covers the Utilities sector, focusing on stocks such as Crescent Point Energy, Advantage Oil & Gas, and Birchcliff Energy.
+According to TipRanks.com, Kwan has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -9.2% and a 41.0% success rate.
+Kwan covers the Utilities sector, focusing on stocks such as Tamarack Valley Energy, Headwater Exploration, and Crescent Point Energy.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Whitecap Resources with a $6.25 average price target, implying a 38.6% upside from current levels.
-In a report issued on April 14, CIBC also maintained a Buy rating on the stock with a C$7.50 price target.
+Whitecap Resources has an analyst consensus of Strong Buy, with a price target consensus of $6.26, a 40.0% upside from current levels.
+In a report issued on April 15, RBC Capital also maintained a Buy rating on the stock with a C$7.50 price target.

 See today’s analyst top recommended stocks >>